inoxlang/inox/docs/inox-daemon.md

 **This installation is not recommended for production environments.**

-## Installation B - Inoxd + Cloudflare Tunnel
+### On a VPS - Cloudflare Tunnel

+A Cloudflare account is required.
+> For now this installation also requires that you create and configure a Cloudflare tunnel yourself.

-The following command will add a new systemd service, create a new user named `inoxd` and download the latest [Cloudflared](https://github.com/cloudflare/cloudflared) binary.
+The following command adds a new systemd service, creates a new user named `inoxd` and downloads the latest [Cloudflared](https://github.com/cloudflare/cloudflared) binary.

 ```
 sudo inox add-service --tunnel-provider=cloudflare